On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: Decentralized Policy-Profiles and their Mixtures

-In keeping with \sacmdp s, the first choice for the team's search-space would be $\uspace$.
-However, because agents randomize independently to generate the joint-action (see \eqref{eq:dec_pps:uah}), the resulting set of occupation-measures, namely $\ocmtn{T}{\alpha}(\uspace)$, will, in general, be non-convex and thus Lagrangian duality may not hold---see \cite{altman-constrainedMDP}[Example 5.1], and also, \cite{chen2024hardness}[Example 1].
-Hence, we will enlarge the search-space by introducing an additional layer of randomization.
-Since $\uspace$ has been given a topology, we can use the set of probability measures\footnote{Our usage of mixed strategies will adhere to that of \cite{kuhn53} and \cite{bernhard1992}, instead of \cite{aumann1961mixed} which employs a randomization device.} on its Borel $\sigma$-algebra, namely $\Mta{1}{\uspace}$, which by Prokhorov's theorem, is a compact metric space under the topology of weak convergence.
+In keeping with \sacmdp s, the first choice for the team's search space would be $\uspace$.
+However, because agents randomize independently to generate the joint-action---see \eqref{eq:dec_pps:uah}---, the resulting set of occupation measures, namely $\ocmtn{T}{\alpha}(\uspace)$, will, in general, be non-convex and thus (strong) Lagrangian duality may not hold---see \cite[Example 5.1]{altman-constrainedMDP}, \cite[Example 1]{chen2024hardness}, and \cite[Proposition 3.3]{nkhanthesis2025}.
+Hence, we will enlarge the search space by introducing an additional layer of randomization.
+Since $\uspace$ has been given a topology, we can use the set of probability measures on its Borel $\sigma$-algebra, namely $\Mta{1}{\uspace}$, which by Prokhorov's theorem, is a compact metric space under the topology of weak convergence.
 We denote an element of $\Mta{1}{\uspace}$ by $\mu$ and refer to it as a \emph{joint mixture of decentralized behavioral policy-profiles}.
-Under $\mu \in \Mta{1}{\uspace}$, the behavioral policy-profile of the team becomes a random object $U$, and the system trajectory then includes an additional time-step 0 where $U$ is realized.
+Under $\mu \in \Mta{1}{\uspace}$, the behavioral policy-profile of the team becomes a random object $U$, and the system trajectory includes an additional time-step 0 where $U$ is realized.
 Let $\prup{\mu}{P_1} = \prup{\mu}{P_1, \mcl{P}_{tr}}$ be the unique probability measure on the set of all infinite trajectories, namely $\uspace \times (\sspace \times \ospace \times \aspace)^{\infty} $, endowed with the Borel $\sigma$-algebra, and let $\E{\mu}{P_1} = \E{\mu}{P_1, \mcl{P}_{tr}}$ denote the corresponding expectation operator.
 Then, we have: